sodacan-net/sodacan-core/apparch.md

 It should be easy to create a new rule that responds to an existing event stream or state.

 Compensation: If a rule (and topic) is deleted, replace (updated).

+Register a class.
+Introspector.getBeanInfo returns bean properties so that they will be sent/received.
+Use annotations to "name" the properties.